A Charlie Brown Christmas Redux ... and redux and redux

 pulled one more odd maneuver in 2006.
 Perhaps to better distinguish the 12-track

-original from the newly released, 16-track re-mastered version, the music company slapped new
+original from the newly released, 16-track remixed and re-mastered version, the music company slapped new

 cover art on the former, as shown at left.
 Although Vince Guaraldi's name retains